bycold1/calculator/README.md

 ## Usage

-To use the calculator, simply open the `open.html` file in a modern web browser.
+To use the calculator, simply open this link https://bycold1.github.io/calculator/.
 Enter numbers and operators using the calculator buttons, and press the equal (=) button to evaluate the expression.
 Use the clear (C) button to clear the input, and the delete (Del) button to remove the last character from the input.

 ## License